2018/19 | Conestoga College

 - If an extension of time is required, students will make this request ahead of the assignment due date to the appropriate instructor.

 NOTE: An extension of time may be given at the discretion of faculty.

 - Late assignments will lose 10% of the value of the assignment for each day late.
 Assignments that are more than two days late will receive a grade of zero.

 - A student will not receive a passing final grade until all assignments have been submitted even if the late penalty reduces the points possible to zero.
 All late submissions must be turned in by noon on Friday before the week of final exams.

 Steps to Follow to Submit Assignment Outside of Class Time

 While assignments should be submitted in class on the day they are due, if circumstances require that they be submitted outside a scheduled class, the following procedure should be followed:

-- Bring the hard copy of the assignment to the Assignment Drop Box by the Administrative Assistant office on 4B.
+- Bring the hard copy of the assignment to the Assignment Drop Box by 4B Reception.
 Please date and label your assignment.
 Please refrain from submitting late assignments after 4:30 p.m. as the building may be locked.

 Working Together on Group Assignments

 Students will often work with their fellow peers on various assignments/projects throughout the program.
 Each group member is responsible for ensuring that they have an equal role in the group.
 All students in the group should review the completed work before it is submitted/ presented.
 When issues/concerns arise during the group process, it is the responsibility of group members to contact the course instructor for assistance prior to due date.